Hill to Harbor Corps

 - Available for 7-8 weeks in the summer

 - Enjoy being a part of a team

 - Curious about what the National Park Service and its partners do

 As part of the Harbor Discovery Camp, YCCs help facilitate five-day experiences for Boston YMCAs and Boys and Girls Clubs.
 These youth employees work to connect 8-12 year-old campers with the natural, cultural, and recreational resources of the Boston Harbor Islands.
 In collaboration with rangers from the National Park Service, the Massachusetts Department of Conservation and Recreation, and Boston Harbor Now, YCCs will gain an understanding of what it is like to work in their local national and state parks.

 On the Trails to Freedom team, YCCs help facilitate three-day camp experiences for 8-12 year-olds that collectively span all three national parks in Boston.
 Additionally, these YCCs run weekend pop-ups where they engage visitors of all ages and from around the world with self-guided programming, such as arts and crafts, trivia, and scavenger hunts.
 Working alongside national and state park rangers, these youth employees learn about their local public lands and in turn share them with diverse visitors.

+Click the button below and fill out the online form.
 For this program, you will not need to submit a resume.
 Instead, be prepared to discuss your experience and interests in short answers.